My rating: 5 of 5 stars

 There was a bluebottle buzzing around, and for a minute we had a laugh playing “bluebottle tennis,” throwing our hands about to make the demented creature go from one to the other of us.
 Then it found its way out of the window…

-When there isn’t too much to do, there’s always someone or something a little lower in the hierarchy to lord it over.
-But this is so much our own situation that it would be absurd to sit on judgment on Kathy H. for it.
-As The Last Psychiatrist used to say, “If you’re watching it, it’s for you.”
+We always find someone or something a little lower in the social hierarchy than ourselves to dominate.
+But this is so much our own everyday situation that it would be absurd to sit on judgment on Kathy H. for it.
+As The Last Psychiatrist used to say, “If you’re watching, it’s for you.”
 I would adapt that to, “If you’re reading Never Let Me Go, you are Kathy H.”

 Still, there is Tommy, the novel’s holy fool and perhaps its best artist.
 The narrative is framed by his rage.
 Kathy’s recollection of Hailsham begins with his fit of anger upon being mocked by his classmates in a bit of teasing she characteristically goes along with.
 It ends, or nearly ends, with a similar fit upon his being told that his death-by-donation cannot be deferred.
 These inarticulate bursts of fury, these tremblings of uncontrollable affect that disturb the placid surface of Kathy’s text and which she is sensitive enough to pick up and transmit, intimate that no norm goes on forever, and that rage has, for better and for worse, swept away many a social order.
 The novel concludes with Kathy in control though in tears:

 …though the tears rolled down my face, I wasn’t sobbing or out of control.
 I just waited a bit, then turned back to the car, to drive off to wherever it was I was supposed to be.